Financial Independence Update

 As subscribers to this site may know for well over a decade now, we invest this way:

-We’re confident that if we keep investing this way (something I coined our “hybrid investing” approach well over ten years ago now), we should be able to realize our financial independence dreams.
+We’re confident that if we keep investing this way (something I coined our “hybrid investing” approach over a decade ago), we should be able to realize our semi-retirement financial independence dreams.

-To realize FI in the coming years we’ll do the following until the end of 2024:
+To realize semi-retirement and work on own terms in the coming years we’ll do the following in the coming 18-24 months from the date of this post:

 - Build our cash wedge/emergency fund to cover 1-years’ worth of expenses.

-I look forward to keeping you updated as semi-retire draws close.
+I look forward to keeping you updated as semi-retirement draws very, very close.

 Related Financial Independence Reading